minhnhat16/LunaSampleGame/README.md

 # LunaSampleGame

-We wanted to provide the Luna commuinty with a free sample 2D game for your an introduction to Luna, to proivde an example on building Luna creatives.
+We wanted to provide the Luna commuinty with a free sample 2D game as an introduction on building creatives with Luna Playable.

-This sample game includes some of our free assets used for UI elements to create the end card for this game!
+This sample game includes some of [our free assets](https://github.com/LunaCommunity/Luna-Free-Assets) used for UI elements to create the end card for this game!

 You can check out our Free assets on our github community.